The Top 5 Secure Instant Messaging Apps for Everyone

 4. Telegram

-If there are only two things that Telegram will be known for, that will be speed and security.
-They are so amazing that many users even prefer to share their files on this app since it retains quality better than the likes of WhatsApp.
+If there are two things that really define Telegram, it’s speed and security.
+The app is so reliable that many users actually prefer sharing files here, since it preserves quality far better than alternatives like WhatsApp.

 Signal icon -An instant messaging app